~ Carny Lingo ~

 Alligator Man Sideshow human oddity afflicted with skin condition, commonly icthyosis, that gives the skin a scaly, reptilian appearance.

-Amusement Business The trade magazine of the trade, originally "The Billboard".
-Many traveling showmen would use Billboard as their address the magazine would forward mail to them along the show's route.
+Amusement Business The trade magazine of the outdoor entertainment business, originally "The Billboard".
+The magazine began in the late 1800s as a publication for the bill-posting industry, which at the time was one of the very few advertising media..
+Many traveling showmen would use Billboard as their in-season address the magazine would forward mail to them along their route.

 Anatomical Wonder A sideshow performer able to do stunts such as 'the man without a stomach' (pulling the gut in until the backbone shows), pulling themselves through a coat hanger or tennis racket, and other India Rubber Man stunts.

 Annex The area of a sideshow joint where the blowoff is located.

-Apple Joint, Cigarette Joint Game joints in which you throw darts or pitch coins hoping to hit a sticker printed to resemble an apple or a cigarette pack (usually with the distinctive "Lucky Strike" red circle).
+Apple Joint, Cigarette Joint Game joints in which you throw darts or pitch coins, the target being a sticker printed to resemble an apple or a cigarette pack (usually with the distinctive "Lucky Strike" red circle).
 At one time, the prize was a pack of cigarettes.

 Arcade A tent housing coin-operated amusement games normally only on larger shows.